chenyuqing/air-fav-video-fastai/readme.md

 4. Click on a video card to play the video.
 5. Click the "Remove" button to remove a video.

+## Deployment

+This project can be deployed to Vercel.

+1. Install the Vercel CLI: `npm install -g vercel`
+2. Log in to Vercel: `vercel login`
+3. Deploy the project: `vercel`

 ## Future Enhancements

 *   Implement custom thumbnails for Bilibili videos.